tocshi/tocshi.github.io/index.md

 <br>
 ### Skirmish with the Miko Fox - 2019

 My largest programming project so far, albeit unfinished.
 A [Touhou Project](https://en.wikipedia.org/wiki/Touhou_Project)-styled game written using the C-like language [Danmakufu ph3](https://dmf.shrinemaiden.org/wiki/Main_Page).
 I started making individual scripts using Danmakufu in August of 2018, and started working on a more unified game in January of 2019.
 Ever since then I have been adding small bits here and there to the game during my spare time.
 As of August 2019, this project has been discontinued due to a lack of assets critical to this project's success.
-I have since shifted focus to working on my Unity-based RPG.
+I have since shifted focus to working on my GameMaker-based RPG.

 Demonstration video: <br>
 **NOTE THAT GRAPHICS AND SOUNDS WERE NOT INTENDED TO BE FINAL**